 The Chairman introduced the parties and outlined the procedure to be followed.

-The Licensing Enforcement Officer presented the report to Members, highlighting the additional conditions detailed in the report that the applicant had proposed to meet all four licensing objectives.
+The Licensing Enforcement Officer presented the report to Members highlighting the steps taken by the applicant to promote the four licensing objectives and the representations received.

 There were no questions for the Licensing Enforcement Officer.